krmbzds/learning-rust/README.md

 I'm going to use [Atom][atom_editor] editor, for no particular reason.

-As usual, I'm going to start by setting up an unnecessaily extravagant development environment.
+As usual, I'm going to start by setting up an unnecessarily extravagant development environment.
 If you're on OSX or Linux you should be able to apply these steps without a problem.
 If you're on Windows: `¯\_(ツ)_/¯`.

 Let's just install everything that doesn't have a dependency.